 Child Birth Order (in Psychology)

-This article is all about the generalizations that psychologists have made about child birth order.
-They’re not set in stone, but they’re something to think about as you reflect on your personality versus the personality of your siblings, step-siblings, or friends!
+This article is all about psychologists' generalizations about childbirth order.
+They’re not set in stone, but they’re something to consider as you reflect on your personality versus your siblings, step-siblings, or friends!

 Is Birth Order Important?

-The way a child is raised has a significant impact on the person they grow up to be later on.
-A child’s birth order can impact how a parent raises them or how much attention is given to them.
+How a child is raised significantly impacts the person they grow up to be later on.
+A child’s birth order can impact how a parent raises them or how much attention they receive.
 These are generalizations based on the work of many psychologists.

-Psychologists have looked at data from children to see whether or not birth order affects what trait a person has or what they grow up to be.
-Many findings show strong correlations between, say, good grades and being the oldest child.
-Or they observe that middle children get significantly less attention than their older or younger siblings.
-These answers aren’t set in stone, especially because a lot plays into a person’s personality: upbringing, gender, culture life events, etc.!
-Some people believe that generational differences may also change how child birth order affects personality.
+Psychologists have explored data to determine how birth order may affect a person's traits and ultimate adulthood behavior.
+Many findings show strong correlations between good grades and being the oldest child.
+Alternatively, they may observe that middle children often receive significantly less attention than their older or younger siblings.
+These answers aren't set in stone, especially because a lot plays into a person's personality: upbringing, gender, culture, life events, etc.!
+Some believe that generational differences may also change how childbirth order affects personality.
 Although you may find some relatable traits in this article, know that birth order ultimately does not determine who you are.

 Only Child Characteristics